nitaybz/homebridge-sensibo-ac/README.md

 - Temperature unit (Celsius/Fahrenheit) is taken from Sensibo API
 - "AUTO" mode is available in the AC states in the Home app only if it is available in Sensibo app
 - Modes "DRY" (dehumidifier) and "FAN" will create their own accessories, only if you have this ability in Sensibo app
-- Fan Speed ("Rotation Speed" in Home app) will show in the Accessory settings, but only if you have this capability in Sensibo app
+- Fan Speed ("Rotation Speed" in the Home app) will show in the accessory settings, but only if you have this capability in Sensibo app
-- Horizontal Swing capability in Sensibo app will show up as a separate switch in Home app (because there is no other way to control horizontal swing)
+- Horizontal Swing capability in Sensibo app will show up as a separate switch in the Home app (because there is no other way to control horizontal swing)
-- Vertical Swing ("Oscillate" in Home app) will show in the Accessory settings, but only if you have this capability in Sensibo app
+- Vertical Swing ("Oscillate" in the Home app) will show in the accessory settings, but only if you have this capability in Sensibo app
 - Use `"ignoreHomeKitDevices": true` to automatically ignore, skip or remove HomeKit supported devices like Sensibo Air and Sensibo Pure.

 ### State polling